Calcorithmevery number has an answer

 50% off50%$50100%

-• Factor in shipping.
-A 20% discount offset by expensive shipping can be a worse deal than a slightly higher price with free delivery.
+• Factor in total cost.
+A 20% discount wiped out by expensive shipping or a required minimum purchase may be a worse deal than a slightly higher price with free delivery.

 What this tool does